btrask/stronglink/client/README.md

 - `source-path`: the local path where the file was imported from
 - `source-uri`: the URI where the file was imported from

 Applications are free to define their own fields.
 Please consider whether a field name should be considered "global" or "application-specific," and prefix application-specific fields with the name of the application.
-The `sln.` prefix is reserved for future use.
+The `sln` top-level field is reserved for future use.

 Values from multiple meta-files with the same target are combined.
 Applications should be aware that any field can have zero or more values.
 (As mentioned above, `fulltext` is currently the sole exception, in that it can only have one value per meta-file.
 It can still have multiple values from independent meta-files.)

 Although fields can contain multiple values, it's strongly recommended that applications define field names as singular terms (e.g. "hashtag" rather than "hashtags").
 This is so that queries make more sense (e.g. `hashtag=[tag]` rather than `hashtags=[tag]`).

-Currently meta-data values are append-only.
-In the future this format will be extended to indicate values to be removed.
+Meta-data values are append-only.
+Mutability can be built on top using [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) structures.

 Meta-files are always excoded as UTF-8.
 Line endings are recommended to be LF-only, since that's what most JSON libraries use.

+Currently the maximum meta-file size is capped at 1MB.
+Data after that point will be preserved but ignored and cannot be be queried on.
+This may be made a configurable setting.

 ## The default repository and authorization